oshezaf/Sentinel-Custom-Analytics/docs/design/use-cases.md

 - Minimum and maximum learning periods
 - The grouping fields.
 - The threshold criteria.
 To start with, any of:
+  - Prediction using series decomposition.
+  - Dynamic threshold, for the individual, or across the population:
     - Number of standard deviations.
     - Multiply of percentiles, including median.
-- Whether the threshold is for the individual, or across the population.
+  - Whether negative outliers should are be consider anomalous.